 Pursuant to the constitution and bylaws, positions you may consider running for are:

-President, Executive Vice President, Treasurer, Secretary, two National Committee Members, Regional Vice President (Capital, Central, Downstate, Hudson Valley, Upstate, and Western), and Legal Director (must be an attorney licensed to practice in the State of New York).
+President, Executive Vice President, Treasurer, Secretary, two National Committee Members, Regional Vice President (Capital, Central, Downstate, Hudson Valley, Northern, Southern Tier, and Western), and Legal Director (must be an attorney licensed to practice in the State of New York).

-In addition, the following caucuses will hold elections: Caucus of Color; Disability Issues; High School; Jewish; Labor; Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ); Rural (YDR); and Women.
+In addition, the following caucuses will hold elections: Disability Issues; Jewish; Labor; Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ); Rural (YDR); Black; Hispanic; Asian & Pacific Islander (API); and Women.
 Only members of the aforementioned caucuses may vote in these elections.
-These positions are not subject to the online application process.
+These positions are subject to the online application process, but candidates may also run from the floor.

 Executive Board Election Procedures